cswartzvi/hamilton/docs/reference/disabling-telemetry.md

 # Telemetry

 If you do not wish to participate in telemetry capture, one can opt-out with one of the following methods:
-1. Set it to false programmatically in your code before creating a Hamilton driver:
+1. Set it to false programmatically in your code before creating a Hamilton Driver:
    ```python
    from hamilton import telemetry
    telemetry.disable_telemetry()